cpwr-devops/DevOps-Examples/docs/tool_configuration/tool_configuration.md

 ### Manage Jenkins / Credentials
 Use the credentials manager to store the following credentials for use in the examples
-- A secret text credential token to mask the [CES credentials ID created and retreieved from CES](CES_credentials_token.md)
+- A secret text credential token to mask the [CES credentials ID created and retreieved from CES](CES_credentials_token.md) (used as parameter `CES_Token`)
-- A user ID / password token for a valid logon to the required mainframe LPAR used by plugins that do not use the CES credentials token
+- A user ID / password token for a valid logon to the required mainframe LPAR used by plugins that do not use the CES credentials token (used as parameter `HCI_Token`)
 - A user ID / password token for a valid logon to the GitHub repository storing Topaz for Total Test unit test assets

 ### Manage Jenkins / Managed Files
 The option `Manage Jenkins` -> `Managed Files` will be available after installation of the [Config File Provider](https://wiki.jenkins.io/display/JENKINS/Config+File+Provider+Plugin) plugin.
 The examples make use of configuration files handled and stored by this plugin.
 Especially this will be a list of TSO user IDs and [corresponding mail addresses](./Config_Files.md).
 Over time other configuration files will use the same technology.